Cobot-Maker-Space/ros1-container/README.md

-# Turtlebot Desktop Development Container
+# CMS Desktop Development Container

 This repository contains a ready-to-use **Docker-based ROS 1 Noetic** development environment for working with **Dingo Packages**.
 It includes Visual Studio Code support, useful extensions, and common ROS 1 packages preinstalled — making it easy to get started with TurtleBot simulation and development on any Linux machine.